Ramya-shree-au9/Ramya-shree-au9/README.md

-* 🌱 I’m currently learning Full Stack web development
+* 🌱 I’m currently working in theecode technology.
 * 👯 I’m looking to collaborate on any projects
 * 📫 How to reach me : ramyashreehc21@gmail.com